 I remember the time I was in Harry’s office in January 1992 when I was telling him and another senior writer, Eric Beveridge, what I had heard from Witness women during my vacation.
 According to them, too many men in the organization treated women with disrespect and as inferiors.
 One angry woman told me about a Witness who claimed she was raped by a man, who also was a Witness, when she was cleaning the man’s house.
 When questioned, the man admitted to the elders they had sex, but he said it was consensual and he expressed repentance.
 She denied it was consensual and said she was raped.
 She was disfellowshipped for lying; he was not disfellowshipped because he admitted and regretted his sin.
 Witness women who knew the accused were outraged because the man did not have a good reputation and they believed he was not trustworthy.
 (Incidentally, no one reported the rape to the authorities.)

-Harry and Eric were not happy about my tales.
+Harry and Eric were not happy with my tales.
 The discussion led Harry to authorize Eric to write an Awake! series addressing the “women problem” and assigned me to do the research.
-The result was the July 8, 1992 Awake!, a 15-page series of articles, the cover title being, “Women Deserving of Respect.”
+The result was the July 8, 1992, Awake!, a 15-page series of articles, the cover title being, “Women Deserving of Respect.”
 After this Awake! was published, many letters of appreciation from women were received.
 Most disconcerting to us was the fact that 75% of the letters were not signed because the women said they were afraid of retaliation at home and in the congregation if the Watchtower sent their letter to the body of elders in their hometown for follow-up.

 Awake!
 Articles Discuss Molestation

 The organization has a confidentiality policy which requires Witnesses involved in any judicial case to only talk about it with the judicial committee, or otherwise remain silent.
 Consequently, the first time I heard about child sexual abuse within the organization was around 1984.